vzahanych/view-guard-meta/docs/PROJECT_STRUCTURE.md

 - **NOT** where commercial moat lives - that's in private repos

 ### 2. Single Source of Truth
-- **Crypto**: All encryption primitives in `view-guard-crypto` only - no duplication
+- **Crypto**: All encryption primitives in `crypto/` only - no duplication
-- **Protocols**: All `.proto` files in `view-guard-proto` only - no copying or symlinks
+- **Protocols**: All `.proto` files in `proto/` only - no copying or symlinks
-- **Dependencies**: Repos import as Go modules, ensuring consistency
+- **Dependencies**: Components import as Go modules from the same repo, ensuring consistency

-### 3. Independent Buildability
+### 3. Unified Development
-- Each public repository can be cloned and built independently
+- All public components developed in the same repository
+- Easier cross-component changes and refactoring
-- No dependency on meta repo for building individual components
+- Unified CI/CD pipeline for all public components
-- Enables OSS contributors and simpler CI/CD
+- Single source of truth for versioning

 ### 4. Clear Boundaries
 - **Public**: Privacy-critical code (edge, crypto, protocols) that runs on customer hardware